 The experiences we encounter play a significant role in altering the outlook we have towards our lives and our future.
 Facing all these structured my life; it helped me to see things in a different way now more than ever.
 After graduation, I studied civil engineering as a first degree for five years in Mekelle University, Ethiopia.
-In addition, I studied some business administration courses in SUNY Plattsburgh for a year to have the basic background in business school.
+In addition, I studied some business administration courses at SUNY Plattsburgh for a year to have the basic background in business school.

 In this experience, I have been part of the community on campus and I am one among many who acknowledge the diverse and appealing culture of the campus.
-I believe this helps to develop student’s communication skills while being part of a diversified environment.
+I believe this helps to develop students' communication skills while being part of a diversified environment.
 Furthermore, I admire those people who enjoy new environments, face challenges and have diversified experiences.
 I look forward to achieve my dreams in SUNY Plattsburgh.

 From my first degree experience, I have been part of two internship programs and these programs made me realize that studying in business school and information technology is advantageous to better manage a business company.
-This led my interest to fall up to proceed with my studies and be part of a master’s program.
+This led my interest to proceed with my studies and be part of a master’s program.

 In this program, I would like to work on research programs, especially in project management.
 I am interested to learn how to implement latest software programs to analyze data.
-As a career plan, I am interested to use my first degree in combination with Data Analytics.
-In addition, I want to work in hospitals in the application Data Analytics.
+As a career plan, I am interested to use my first degree in combination with data analytics.
+In addition, I want to work in hospitals in the application data analytics.

 Lily Delmarsh: Natural Science M.S.